ORDER ONLINE OR CALL US

 Method #1

-(Can be done after the puzzle has already been mounted to the board)
+(This can be done after the puzzle has already been mounted to the board)

 Method #2